 If there is one fact I know about older homes, it’s that the poor baseboards and trim take far more of a beating than they should.
 All those pretty wall pictures on Pinterest with the stunning crown molding and crisp baseboards?
 I have yet to move into a house like that.
-You name it and I have probably fixed it.
-I have seen dog chew marks, people paint right over dirt, and, well, let’s leave it at that.
-It’s really sad too because beautiful baseboards and edges really can make a wall stunning.
-It’s those little details that make a difference.
-That’s ok, we can fix it!
-It all starts with some tape and a caulking gun.

 Both sets of stairs were badly cracked, but the baseboards themselves seemed to be in decent condition.
 Replacing them seemed like an extra step we didn’t need.

-Supplies Caulking Gun and Tape Baseboards Repair
+Supplies for Caulking Baseboards

-- a caulking gun
+- a quality caulk gun tool

 - a caulk scraper and a plastic putty knife